danperryy/Python-ODB-Scan-Tool/docs/Responses.md

 # Diagnostic Trouble Codes (DTCs)

 Each DTC is represented by a tuple containing the DTC code, and a description (if python-OBD has one).
-When multiple DTCs are returned, they are stored in a list.
+For commands that return multiple DTCs, a list is used.

 ```python
 # obd.commands.GET_DTC